SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 	(B B)
 )
 ```
-Now that we have computed all combination possibilities for each group.
+Now that we have computed all the possible combinations for each group.
 We collect them together in a final list called `groups-ps`:
 ```clojure
 add(groups-ps, ps)
 ```